kotoMJ/kotinode/README.md

 #KoTiNode server

-KoTiNode is a server(REST API) and frontend intended to be server for all Kotomisak's mobile applications and also the related Web application.
+KoTiNode is a web client & server as a basic communication platform for small municipal infrastructure.

 Project is being rewritten to technology/stack with client/server code.